The Margin LabsThe Margin Labs

 Estimated annualised value

 Six opportunities, ranked by payback.
-Values in GBP.
+Values in USD.

 1